Wiselab2/findPhasiRNAs/README.md

 Pi: Number of phased reads at the ith phase from the position loc
 Ui: total number of reads for all small RNAs with start coordinates out of the ith phase

+## Updates in future releases

+ - Take bowtie alignment file as input
+ - Multicore parallelization for pvalue and phasign score calculation